-Big Boppers – Every camper’s most favorite Refuel snack; traditionally served the afternoon of Field Day.
+Big Boppers – Every camper’s favorite Refuel snack; traditionally served the afternoon of Field Day.
 How could you go wrong with chocolate chip cookies and ice cream combined?!

-Birthdays – What better way to celebrate a birthday than surrounded by more than 400 of your best friends!
+Birthdays – What better way to celebrate a birthday than surrounded by 400 of your best friends?
 If your birthday falls during the camp term, we celebrate Lonehollow style!
 You will enjoy a custom-made birthday cake brought right to your table, and your birthday will be announced that morning so everyone knows who is celebrating.
-The entire Dining Hall shares in your excitement as you blow out those candles.
+The entire Dining Hall shares in your excitement as you blow out the candles.

 Bugles – We keep everyone on schedule with bugle calls.
 It doesn’t take long for campers to adjust to waking to a reveille bugle, recognizing the soupee call to meals, or knowing when it is time to change classes.

 Dining – The Dining Hall at Lonehollow is anything but boring!
-In fact, we sing regularly DURING meals, share camp announcements and recognize outstanding achievements from the day’s activities.
+In fact, we sing regularly DURING meals, share camp announcements, and recognize outstanding achievements from the day’s activities.

-Field Days* – There is one Field Day during each two-week term where Trackers, Explorers, and Mountaineers clad head-to-toe in crew colors engage in friendly competition.
-The evening before the big day, features “The Adventure Race”, a giant relay race throughout camp in which each camper takes on a challenge such as hula-hooping, the dizzy luau, or cookie-eating!
-Then, on Field Day, morning events are held in which campers compete in classes where they excelled (i.e., archery, riflery, horseback, baseball, cooking, etc.).
-That afternoon, all crews gather at the Waterfront for canoeing and kayaking events and the Crew Canoe faceoff.
+Field Day* – There is one Field Day during each two-week session where Trackers, Explorers, and Mountaineers engage in friendly competition.
+The Adventure Race is held the night before Field Day.
+It’s a giant relay race through camp in which each camper takes on a challenge such as hula-hooping, the dizzy luau, or cookie eating!
+On Field Day, campers compete in events based on classes where they excelled (archery, riflery, horseback, baseball, cooking, etc.).
+That afternoon, all crews gather at the Waterfront for canoeing and kayaking events and Crew Canoe.

 Nametags – Strengthening our sense of community and personalizing the experience for each person at Lonehollow means everyone (campers and counselors alike) knows everyone else.
 To facilitate the learning process, we all wear nametags – every day and to every activity.

 Talent Tuesday/Tie-dye Tuesday – Tuesdays are just a fun day.
-Campers and Guides alike don their tie-dye if they have it and can sign up for our weekly Refuel talent show.
+Campers and staff alike don their tie-dye if they have it and can sign up for our weekly Refuel talent show.
 Who knows, one day we might see some of that Lonehollow talent appear on The Voice!

 Will Smith Wednesday – What better day to “get jiggy with it?!”
 We listen, sing, and dance to a lot of Will Smith on Wednesdays!
 Why?
 Well why not?!